gabesargeant/blog/gabrielsargeant/content/posts/client-01/index.md

 2. What format is the data?

 **I'll start with the format issue.**
-Who remembers the [**Stata**](https://en.wikipedia.org/wiki/Stata) format? well not many people use it now so it's hard to find integrations.
+Who remembers the [Stata](https://en.wikipedia.org/wiki/Stata) format? well not many people use it now so it's hard to find integrations.
 If you publish in that format your making a choice about the level of engagement you get through your API.
 This is why JSON is winning everywhere.

 But the format problem really is tricky, because some people want to

 Now where do we do the processing?
+{{< img src="integration.png" alt="Picture of integration patterns">}}

 The benefits of building your clients solution for them.